pagkly/Zed/Investopedia3/What Is an Unsecured Note.md

 ## Understanding Unsecured Note

-Companies sell unsecured notes through private offerings to generate money for corporate initiatives such as [share repurchases](https://www.investopedia.com/terms/s/sharerepurchase.asp) and [acquisitions](https://www.investopedia.com/terms/a/acquisition.asp).
+Companies sell unsecured notes through private offerings to generate money for corporate initiatives such as [[share repurchases]](https://www.investopedia.com/terms/s/sharerepurchase.asp) and [[acquisitions]](https://www.investopedia.com/terms/a/acquisition.asp).
 An unsecured note is not backed by any collateral and thus presents more risk to lenders.
 Due to the higher risk involved, the interest rates on these notes are higher than with secured notes.

-In contrast, a [secured note](https://www.investopedia.com/terms/s/securednote.asp) is a loan, backed by the borrower's assets, such as a mortgage or auto loan.
+In contrast, a [[secured note]](https://www.investopedia.com/terms/s/securednote.asp) is a loan, backed by the borrower's assets, such as a mortgage or auto loan.
 If the borrower defaults, these assets will go towards the repayment of the note.
 For this reason, collateral assets must be worth at least as much as the note.
 Additional examples of collateral that can be pledged include stocks, bonds, jewelry, and artwork.

 ## Unsecured Note and Credit Rating

 Credit rating agencies will often rate debt issuers.
-For example, in the case of [Fitch](https://www.investopedia.com/terms/f/fitch-ratings.asp), this agency will offer a letter-based [credit rating](https://www.investopedia.com/terms/c/creditrating.asp) that reflects the chances that the issuer will default, based on internal (i.e. stability of cash flows) and external (market-based) factors.
+For example, in the case of [[Fitch]](https://www.investopedia.com/terms/f/fitch-ratings.asp), this agency will offer a letter-based [[credit rating]](https://www.investopedia.com/terms/c/creditrating.asp) that reflects the chances that the issuer will default, based on internal (i.e. stability of cash flows) and external (market-based) factors.

 **Investment-Grade**